Costume Exhibition

 Has costumed for Tracks the Opening of the Arafura games (2007), You Dance Funny (2007), Struck (2008), Crocodile Man Pineapple Women (2011), Eight to Eighty (2012) Zombies in the Banyan Tree (2013) and Global Positioning (2019) as well as many costumes for Tracks’ over 60 dance group, the Grey Panthers.

 “Working with Tracks is always an exciting challenge.
-They have large casts I often need to make sets of costumes, like the 70s outfits for Crocodile Man or the nurses uniforms in Struck.
+They have large casts and I often need to make sets of costumes, like the 70s outfits for Crocodile Man or the nurses' uniforms in Struck.
 Each show is so different.
-Crocodile Man Pineapple Woman was based on my parents story so that was an emotional ride that touched my heart.
-One of the most challenging was Eight to Eighty, each of the 34 dancers were costumed individually, it was like designing a fashion show.
+Crocodile Man Pineapple Woman was based on my parents' story so that was an emotional ride that touched my heart.
+One of the most challenging was Eight to Eighty, each of the 34 dancers was costumed individually, it was like designing a fashion show.
 Tim and I worked closely, looking at not only the size and shape of the dancers but also the cultural and dance backgrounds of each.
 It was hard work but like with all the shows I have worked on the outcome is something I am very proud of.
 I am honoured to be part of the Tracks team, they see my worth and I feel totally valued”

 Lynn Ferguson